nashaguayo/skywatcher/README.md

 ### Features

-- Astronomy Picture of the Day
+- Astronomy Picture of the Day, with a calendar to see past APODs
 - Many more to come!

 ### Project setup